-Figure 15.
-Similar to Figure 10, but for the symmetric extreme dependency score using the 2x2 contingency table projected in Figures 10, 11, 12, and 13.
-A blank cell means that the SEDS is undefined, in which the forecast does not yield any TP forecasts under a given ramp definition.
+Fig. 15.
+Similar to Fig. 10 but for the symmetric extreme dependency score using the two-by-two contingency table projected in Fig. 10, 11, 12, and 13.
+A blank cell means that the symmetric extreme dependency score is undefined, meaning the forecast does not yield any TP forecasts under a given ramp definition.

 Performance Diagram